bishoptakesrook/HBPizza/README.md

 The goal is to demonstrate technical depth, business storytelling, and adaptability in building scalable analytics solutions.

-🧭 Cloud-to-Local Conversion Roadmap

-Avoiding free provisioning expirations while preserving the medallion architecture

-[ ] **Forge the Local Database**

-     Use Python scripts to autogenerate SQL DBA logic — not just for function, but for fun.

-[ ] **Extract the Bronze**

-     Generate CSVs from SQL views to serve as raw data resources for local ingestion.

-[ ] **Refine the Silver**

-     Handle transformations in Power BI using MQuery.
-Enhance time intelligence and prep for storytelling.

-[ ] **Wrangle the Chaos**

-     Apply EDA to uncover patterns, then flex ExDA to document insights with clarity and impact.

-[ ] **Scout the Data Lake**

-     Research free or cost-effective cloud lake options tailored for portfolio builders.

-[ ] **Rebuild the Cloud Castle**

-     Repeat the above processes in the cloud once a sustainable, long-term platform is secured.

-This phase simulates real-world data volatility — broken pipelines, inconsistent formats, and unpredictable correlations.
-The goal: demonstrate resilience, adaptability, and storytelling through data.

 ---
 ## Architecture

 ### 🥉 Bronze Layer – Raw Ingestion